 \section{Schemes of theta hyperplanes}

-Let $X$ be a genus $g$ (complete, nonsingular) non-hyperelliptic curve over and algebraically closed field $k$.
+Let $X$ be a complete, nonsingular and non-hyperelliptic curve over an algebraically closed field $k$, of genus $g$.
 The image of the canonical embedding of $X$ into $\mathbb{P}^{g-1}$ is a curve of degree $2g - 2$ and this gives a model of the curve.

-\begin{itemize} \item $g = 3$ : the canonical embedding is a plane quartic in $\mathbb{P}^{2}$ \item $g = 4$ : the canonical model is the intersection of a quadric and a cubic surface in $\mathbb{P}^{3}$ \item $g = 5$ : the canonical model is the intersection of 3 quadrics in $\mathbb{P}^{4}$ \end{itemize} From now on, we will assume that $X$ has a model over $\mathbb{Q}$.
-In this section we construct a zero dimensional scheme whose points correspond to theta hyperplanes to $X$, when $X$ has genus 3, 4 and 5.
+\begin{itemize} \item $g = 3$ : the canonical embedding is a plane quartic in $\mathbb{P}^{2}$; \item $g = 4$ : the canonical model is the intersection of a quadric and a cubic surface in $\mathbb{P}^{3}$; \item $g = 5$ : the canonical model is the intersection of 3 quadrics in $\mathbb{P}^{4}$. \end{itemize} From now on, we will assume that $X$ has a model over $\mathbb{Q}$.
+In this section we construct a zero-dimensional scheme whose points correspond to theta hyperplanes to $X$, when $X$ has genus $3$, $4$ and $5$.